 You’ve got your wedding budget sorted and now it’s time to divvy that up!
-We’ve done the math and figured out a wedding cost breakdown of just how much you should be spending on everything from your photographer to band, making the whole process a no-brainer for you.
+We’ve done the math and figured out a UK wedding cost breakdown of just how much you should be spending on everything from your photographer to band, making the whole process a no-brainer for you.
 We recommend keeping track of your totals with our handy dandy wedding budget planner so that you don’t accidentally overspend.
-Keep in mind that this wedding cost breakdown doesn’t include engagement rings, pre-wedding parties and wedding party ensembles, so you may need to work those in too (if nobody else is footing the bill for these).
-Also be mindful of hidden costs when getting quotes and making estimates to ensure you’ve built everything into each line item.
+Keep in mind that these wedding cost breakdown percentages don’t include an engagement ring, pre-wedding parties and wedding party ensembles, so you may need to work those in too (if nobody else is footing the bill for these).
+Also, be mindful of hidden costs when getting quotes and making estimates to ensure you’ve built everything into each line item.

 Here’s a typical wedding cost breakdown in the UK.

-The largest chunk of a couple’s wedding budget typically goes to the party that comes after they’ve tied the knot - the reception.
+The largest percentage of a UK wedding cost breakdown typically goes to the party that comes after they’ve tied the knot - the wedding reception.
 The food, drink, furniture and venue will usually take up nearly half of their funds (approximately 48%).
 Of course, you can always scale back the cost by choosing cheap and cheerful options like cocktail style catering and/or a venue that includes furniture rentals in its wedding package.

 The second largest wedding investment you’ll make will likely be your honeymoon.
 On average, couples will put around 16% of their total budget toward their post-wedding holiday.
 If you plan on doing a minimoon, asking for help from your friends and family with a honeymoon gift list or putting off your vacation for a few months, you can probably splurge on a more costly dress or extravagant cake.